 General Fund.
-The budget was amended for higher enrollment.
+There were no significant differences between original and final budget amounts.
 There were no differences between the final budget and actual amounts.

 CAPITAL ASSETS AND DEBT ADMINISTRATION

 Capital Assets.
 The School had no significant capital asset activity.
 Please refer to a note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.